 Here are the details of maps for Stoke on Trent (S):

-Part of our extensive coverage of The Potteries, this detailed map covers the southern part of Stoke upon Trent itself, with coverage stretching from St Peter's church southward to Oak Hill, and from Queen's Road eastward to Regent Road.
+The maps cover the southern part of Stoke upon Trent itself, with coverage stretching from St Peter's church southward to Oak Hill, and from Queen's Road eastward to Regent Road.

 The map links up with sheets 18.01 Stoke & Shelton to the north, 18.06 Fenton to the east, 18.09 Trent Vale to the south.